Asparuhov/YearsChat/README.md

 6. Users can edit and delete messages, view the sender, and timestamp.
 7. Edit form has validation (edited message must be different and not empty).
 8. Login form has validators (name <= 10 characters, room ID <= 5 characters).
+9. You can send messages by clicking the Enter button (just like the real chat apps)

 **Technologies Used**
 Frontend: